Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

     Recall that CPU efficiency is a measure of how many cpus were actually used, in comparison to how many cpus were requested.
 A high CPU efficiency (100%) means that all of the CPUs were utilised, while a low efficiency suggests that too many were requested.

-It is typical to see speed gains when additional resources are allocated to a tool that can make use of them, with some tools achieving a near-perfect efficiency of near 100% for many increase to core count.
+It is typical to see speed gains when additional resources are allocated to a tool that can make use of them, with some tools achieving a near-perfect efficiency of near 100% for many increases to core count.
 However, in reality very few multi-threading tools can sustain 1:1 gains at high core counts, so efficiency decreases, walltime plateaus, and service units creep up.
 As tempting as it may be to run BWA with 128 threads on Setonix, we promise you this is not a good idea!

 Note that the above benchmarking results are for demonstration purposes only, and for real-world benchmarking, larger test data should be used, aiming for a walltime of at least 5 minutes to observe reliable performance changes at different threads.

-From the example benchmarking results above, we need to consider the trade-offs between each run and what we would like to optimise for.
+From the example benchmarking results above, we need to consider the trade-offs between each run and what we would like to optimise for:

-Providing 2 cores has the slowest walltime but utilises the 2 CPUs most efficiently (93%).
+- Providing 2 cores has the slowest walltime but utilises the 2 CPUs most efficiently (93%)

-On the other hand, providing 8 cores provides ~40% speed-up in walltime, but at the cost of reduced CPU efficiency.
+- On the other hand, providing 8 cores provides ~40% speed-up in walltime, but at the cost of reduced CPU efficiency

-As responsible users of shared systems, we will select the option that maintains high CPU efficiency.
-While this is not prescriptive, aiming for >80% CPU efficiency ensures we are not reserving resources in excess.
+The most suitable choice for your workflow depends on your research priorities at the time: turnaround time or minimise compute cost?
+In general however, aiming for >80% CPU efficiency ensures we are not reserving resources in excess.

 !!! question "Poll"

-    1. How many cores would you choose to provide `ALIGN` to ensure that it still uses the CPUs efficiently, but with a speed up in walltime?
+    1. How many cores would you choose to provide `ALIGN` to ensure that it still uses the CPUs efficiently, but with a speedup in walltime?
     2. Which `.config` file would you want to use? (`nextflow.config` - workflow-specific, system-agnostic; `custom.config` - workflow-specific, system-specific)
     3. How much extra memory can you utilise if required?
 (Consider the effective RAM/CPUs proportion of the queue or partition)

     === "Gadi (PBS Pro)"